neomantra/srv-plz/README.md

     srv-plz webserver.service.consul -r -c -- curl https://%SRV%/health

 Arguments:
-  -c, --command           for each record, invoke exec.Command on the args after '--', replacing %SRV% with its template -d, --dns string        DNS resolver to use (must be in form IP:port) -h, --help              show help
+  -a, --a                 Check A records, not SRV records -6, --aaaa              Check AAAA records, not SRV records -c, --command           for each record, invoke exec.Command on the args after '--', replacing %SRV% with its template -d, --dns string        DNS resolver to use (must be in form IP:port) -h, --help              show help